TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Manage_Modules_Functions/README.txt

 File: All_Module_Items.m
 %%__________________________________________________________________________________________
-%% This functions holds information about all modules added to the toolbox.
+%% This function holds information about all modules added to the toolbox.
 If you want to add your own module,
 %% add a new cell to the Module variable below and enter the necessary info.
 % Module{i}.Title holds the title of the Module shown in the main window
 % Module{i}.Items holds the name of each function the user can select in